How To Paint Kitchen Cabinets

 After sanding, remove cupboards, lay them flat and brush on a primer coat.
 When they are dry, flip the cupboards over to prime the other side.
 Once the primer is completely dry, give the cupboards a light sanding to smooth out brush strokes.
 For a really smooth finish repeat the process and use a finer sandpaper the second time.
 Then vacuum and wipe your cabinets with a tack cloth to clean away any debris.

 Use a good-quality brush or smooth roller to apply paint to the cupboards.
 Apply a thin coat and let your kitchen cabinets dry flat to avoid drip marks.
 When dry to the touch, turn them over and paint the other side.
 Wait a few hours before applying a second coat.
 You should note several thin coats are better than two thick ones.
 It not only gives a better finish but also makes it more hard-wearing.
+Discover our full range of paints for kitchen cabinets or why not check out our article which includes pros and cons and our best paints for kitchen cabinets if you're looking for an experts recommendation.

 Changing the hardware